Existing and new starters to care careers

 You could specialise in a particular area, such as occupational therapy; you could provide direct care as a care worker or personal assistant, or help provide the essential support a care home needs to run – such as administration, catering or maintenance.
-Skills for Care have put together a short booklet of some of the jobs you could do, click here to download the booklet.
+Skills for Care have put together a list of some of the job roles you could do and the qualifications and experience you may need, click here to view.

-For more information on training, qualifications and resources please Click here
+For more information on getting started with training, qualifications and resources please Click here

 Think Care Careers is an interactive site that helps you to find out what job roles there are in social care.
 It also shows you the range of skills and qualifications you need.